Rosevisuals/Nxtgen/README.md

 ### Module Example: Appointments
 - **routes/appointments.js**: Defines endpoints for appointment CRUD.
 - **controllers/appointmentsController.js**: Handles appointment logic, including validation and double-booking checks.
-- **tests/helpers/testAppointmentsStore.js**: Used in test mode to persist appointments for integration tests.

----

-Would you like this written directly to your `README.md` file?

 ---